 The Eurosystem has launched an investigation to assess market participants’ needs for instant payment settlement services with operating hours up to 24/7/365.

-A task force has been set up with the mandate to define and specify the user requirements for a potential new TARGET instant payment settlement service.
+A task force has defined and specified the user requirements for a potential new TARGET instant payment settlement service.
 The members of the task force come from banks active in retail payments, automated clearing houses and euro area national central banks.

 Consolidation of TARGET2 and T2S

 The Eurosystem owns and operates financial market infrastructures for the settlement of payments (TARGET2) and securities (TARGET2-Securities, or T2S).
-It is investigating the possible consolidation of their technical and functional aspects of real-time gross settlement (RTGS) services so that TARGET2 end users can also enjoy the benefits of the state-of-the-art features offered by T2S.
-Moreover, the Eurosystem is evaluating whether TARGET2 should offer new services in response to changing market demands.
+It is investigating the possible consolidation of their technical and functional aspects so that TARGET2 end users can also enjoy the benefits of the state-of-the-art features offered by T2S.
+The Eurosystem is also evaluating whether TARGET2 should offer new services in response to changing market demands.
 The investigation follows up on the market feedback gathered during the consultation on the future of RTGS services.

 A task force on future RTGS services has been set up to discuss the impact on TARGET2 participants, and to define and specify the user requirements for the possible new RTGS services.
 The members of the task force come from banks that actively use TARGET2 and national central banks both within and outside the euro area.
 A new public consultation will run in May 2017.